Contrastive Self-supervised Learning in Recommender Systems: A Survey: Pretext Task

 \textbf{Multi-behavior Recommendation.} To capture different user behavior patterns, \textbf{HMG-CR}~\cite{yangHyperMetaPathContrastive2021} performs the hyper meta-graph discrimination task.
 It first constructs different hyper meta-graphs $\{\mathcal{G}_u^{(i)}\}_{i=1}^{K}$ for each user based on hyper meta-paths.
 In specific, the hyper meta-path is constructed based on the distance to the target behavior.
 Then representations of these hyper meta-graphs are generated through different encoders, i.e., $\mathbf{c}_u^{(i)} = f_\theta^i(\mathcal{G}_u^{(i)})$.
 Furthermore, it treats the representations of adjacent hyper meta-graphs ($\mathbf{c}_u^{(i-1)}, \mathbf{c}_u^{(i)}$) as negative pairs.
 The positive samples are generated by feeding the current hyper meta-graph into the encoder of the adjacent hyper meta-graph.
 For example, the positive sample of $\mathbf{c}_u^{(i)}$ is $\mathbf{c}_p = f_\theta^{i-1}(\mathcal{G}_u^{(i)})$.

-\textbf{HIN-based Recommendation.} \textbf{CHEST}~\cite{CHEST} obtain subgraphs based on the relevance of paths in the heterogeneous information networks (HIN).
-It also performs data-based augmentations on these subgraphs.
-The augmented subgraphs generated from the same subgraphs are viewed as positive samples.
-Subgraphs that connect the same user to other items are considered as negative samples.
-Moreover, it performs generative pretext tasks such as masked node/edge prediction to capture local information.
-It leverages curriculum learning~\cite{bengio2009curriculum} to pre-train the model in an elementary-to-advanced process.
-The contrastive pretext tasks serve as the advanced course while generative pretext tasks serve as the elementary course. \textbf{KGIC}~\cite{KGIC} constructs local and non-local graphs by combining user-item interactions and the knowledge graph.
-Moreover, \textit{intra-view} contrasting and \textit{inter-view} contrasting are performed among these graphs.

 \textbf{Sequential Recommendation.} \textbf{GCL4SR}~\cite{GCL4SR} obtains subgraphs based on uniform sampling.
 Specifically, it first constructs a transition graph based on all user interaction sequences.
 For each sequence node, it randomly samples two different subgraphs.
 The subgraphs of the same sequence are positive pairs, and those of different sequences are viewed as negative pairs.

 Unlike other works that perform contrasting on the graph, \textbf{MISS}~\cite{MISS} performs it on the feature vectors, which consist of categorical and sequential features.
 It leverages two CNN-based models to extract multiple interests contained in each feature vector.
 Moreover, it makes representations of the same interest similar and representations of different interests dissimilar.